SHRIKAVIN/Emotion-to-Color-Palette-Generator/README.md

 ```

 # **📌 Usage**
-1️⃣ Upload an Image or Use Webcam: Choose to upload an image or allow webcam access for a snapshot.2️⃣ Emotion Detection: The app analyzes the image and detects the dominant emotion.3️⃣ View Results: A color palette and a Spotify playlist link are displayed based on the detected emotion.
+1️⃣ Upload an Image or Use Webcam: Choose to upload an image or allow webcam access for a snapshot.
+2️⃣ Emotion Detection: The app analyzes the image and detects the dominant emotion.
+3️⃣ View Results: A color palette and a Spotify playlist link are displayed based on the detected emotion.

 # **🔧 How it Works**